 (1) Open burning control areas:

-(a) The Coos Bay open burning control area as generally described in OAR 340-264-0078(2) and depicted in Figure 3 is located in Coos County;
+(a) The Coos Bay open burning control area, as generally described in OAR 340-264-0078(2) and depicted in Figure 3 Coos Bay Open Burning Control Area, is located in Coos County;

-(b) The Umpqua Basin open burning control area as generally described in OAR 340-264-0078(4), and depicted in Figure 5, is located in Douglas County;
+(b) The Umpqua Basin open burning control area, as generally described in OAR 340-264-0078(4), and depicted in Figure 5 Umpqua Basis Open Burning Control Area, is located in Douglas County;

-(c) The Rogue Basin open burning control area as generally described in OAR 340-264-0078(3) and depicted in Figure 4, is located in Jackson and Josephine Counties.
+(c) The Rogue Basin open burning control area, as generally described in OAR 340-264-0078(3) and depicted in Figure 4 Rogue Basin Open Burning Control Area, is located in Jackson and Josephine Counties.

 (2) Industrial open burning is prohibited unless authorized pursuant to OAR 340-264-0180.